FraunhoferIOSB/swap-it-execution-engine/documentation/source/related_projects.rst

 ================
 Related-Projects
 ================
-The Demonstration Scenario uses all software components that are developed as part of the SWAP project, as well as the open62541 C-based OPC UA SDK.
-An overview of the single components is shown below:
+The following projects are part of the SWAP-IT cosmos.
+Further information on their interplay and usage can be either found in the individual repositories or in the `SWAP-IT Demonstration Scenario <https://github.com/swap-it/demo-scenario>`_

 - `PFDL-Scheduler <https://github.com/iml130/pfdl>`_
 - Device Registry:                      coming soon